 Get a quote

-Use the table below to explore and compare our best money transfer rates to find the account that’s right for you.
+Explore and compare our best money transfer rates to find the company that’s right for you.

 Open an account

-Open an account with your chosen company in under five minutes by entering a few personal details, such as name and address.
+Set up an account by entering a few personal details, such as your name and address.

 Make a transfer

-Enter the destination account and the amount of money you want to transfer, then let the company do the rest.
+Enter the destination and send the funds to be exchanged.
+The company does the rest.

 You can send money to China in one of two ways: